 - G341 Natural History of Coral Reefs

-- G411Invertebrate Paleontology
+- G411 Invertebrate Paleontology

 - G410 Undergraduate Research in Geology

-- G341 G700/G341 Natural History of Coral Reefs
+- G700 Natural History of Coral Reefs

-At the undergraduate level I teach geology courses to both non-science students and geology majors.
-I’ve supervised the completion of at least five undergraduate research projects for Undergraduate Research in Geology in which the scientific method and the importance of data collection, analysis and interpretation were emphasized.
-In the past years I’ve been involved with the IU STARS and Hutton Honors programs for undergraduate researchers.
+At the undergraduate level I teach geology courses to both non-science students and geology majors, and I research student learning.
+I supervise the completion of undergraduate research projects for Undergraduate Research in Geology in which the scientific method and the importance of data collection, analysis and interpretation are emphasized.
+I conduct research with the IU STARS and Hutton Honors programs for undergraduate researchers.
 At the graduate level I teach courses that are related to my research, and team-teach seminars and courses that require information integrated from paleontology, geology and related scientific fields such as chemistry, physics and biology.

 Recent Research Projects